 As a result of urbanization and modernization, growing disposable income, and social media, the beauty and skincare market is facing a burgeoning demand for higher quality and premium products.
 Chinese consumers are more than ever paying attention to their appearance and skin.
 Even though cosmetics and skincare products were at first mainly used by female consumers, male consumers are now more inclined to use cosmetics as part of their daily routine.
 Thus, thanks to its huge population, China is a good and promising market for cosmetic brands.

-The cosmetic industry in China
+The cosmetics industry in China

 With Chinese cosmetics being the second largest industry in the world, it is one of the most attractive and popular destinations for foreign brands that want to expand their activities overseas.
 Indeed, cosmetic products are now part of Chinese consumers’ daily life.
 Consumers’ demand for eco-friendliness products has also increased these past few years.